DianthuDia/tiagent/docs/index.md

 ### Response body

-  Much like SuperAgent can auto-serialize request data, it can also automatically parse it.
+  Much like TiAgent can auto-serialize request data, it can also automatically parse it.
 When a parser is defined for the Content-Type, it is parsed, which by default includes "application/json" and "application/x-www-form-urlencoded".
 The parsed object is then available via `res.body`.

 ### Response header fields